Is it Safe to Travel to Iceland in 2026?

 • If another volcanic eruption happens, all the protocols that have been perfected throughout the previous eruptions will be applied to ensure the safety of everyone.

-• The closest town to the eruption sites, Grindavík town, was evacuated in November 2023 and is not accessible to the public to ensure safety.
+• The closest town to the eruption sites, Grindavik, was evacuated in November 2023, but is now open to the public.
+There are currently people living in Grindavik.

 The recent eruptions on the Reykjanes peninsula have affected the Blue Lagoon's opening hours due to its proximity to the eruption sites.
-Fortunately, none of the Blue Lagoon's facilities have been damaged by earthquakes or lava.
+Fortunately, the eruptions have had very little effect on the Blue Lagoon.

 Safety is the top priority, and the Blue Lagoon usually closes at the start of each eruption until authorities evaluate its direction and intensity; once that has been assessed, the lagoon opens again following guidance from local authorities to ensure everyone's safety.

-Helicopter flying over active volcano in IcelandThe initial volcanic eruptions in Iceland occurred in areas and under conditions that allowed safe hiking to the volcano.
-However, so far, in 2024, the eruptions have been taking place in more challenging terrain with more uncertainty, prompting local authorities to prohibit the public from hiking in the area.
+Helicopter flying over active volcano in IcelandThe first Reykjanes volcanic eruptions in Iceland occurred in areas and under conditions that allowed safe hiking to the volcano.
+In 2025, the eruptions took place in more challenging terrain with more uncertainty, so it wasn't until much later in the year that there was an eruption that was relatively safe to visit.

 As Iceland continues honoring its nickname as the land of ice and fire, it is important to answer all the questions that travelers might have before visiting, so please let us know if you have any more questions, and we will gladly assist!